 In fact, the World Health Organisation (WHO) has conducted studies exploring TRT as a contraceptive for men.
 Ironically despite TRT's positive effect on sexual function, it has a negative impact on fertility.
 Doctors can also prescribe medicines to help protect fertility for men who wish to have children, such as Clomid.

 Clomid (Clomiphene citrate), for example, can be used to protect fertility in men on TRT and can also be used to increase testosterone levels as an alternative to traditional TRT.
 It attaches to the estrogen receptors in the pituitary.
 It makes your brain think that you don't have enough testosterone and, as a result, the pituitary sends a signal to your testicles telling them that they need to ramp up testosterone and sperm production.
 Clomid is known as a selective estrogen receptor modulator or SERM for short.

 Studies show that Clomid can be an effective medication for increasing testosterone levels but is not approved by the FDA for treating it.
-Clomid is usually prescribed by doctors to treat infertility in women and is approved for this; however, it can be prescribed 'off label' to men.
+Clomid is usually prescribed by medical providers to treat infertility in women and is approved for this; however, it can be prescribed 'off label' to men.

 Find out if your hormone levels are getting in the way of your love life!

 Low Testosterone Can Kill Libido and Cause Erectile Dysfunction

 Low testosterone or reduced testosterone can cause all sorts of issues with your undercarriage due to being overweight, having excess visceral fat, poor body image, low energy levels, and no sex drive.
 By optimizing your testosterone, you will undoubtedly give your sex drive a boost.